wp-plugins/post-lists-view-custom/readme.txt

 6. Screen navi list

 == Changelog ==

+= 1.5.2 =
+* Added any translation files.
+* Change the get of user role.

 = 1.5.1 =
 * Bug fix : Can not choose the custom field.